zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 3-Regime II.md

 ![[Pasted image 20250930151759.png]]
 ##### Personalist dictatorships
 - *We define personalist regimes as autocracies in which discretion over policy and personnel are concentrated in the hands of one man, military or civilian*.
 (Geddes et al. 2014, p.
 319).
-	- Not necessarily the leader of a dinasty.
+	- Not necessarily the leader of a dynasty.
 - An individual leader is at the center of the regime.
 - Other institutions (e.g. parliaments, the military) may exist, but are clearly subordinate to the leader.
 - Often, the leader is an officer, but is unconstrained by other officers.